datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-NULLs occur in tables when there is no value for a particular field, for one or more records.
+NULLs occur when there is no value for a particular field, for one or more records.

 Some columns are not allowed to have missing values -  they are non NULLable.